MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-java-jboss-eap-webapp-authentication-azure-ad-b2c.md

 ---
-title: Enable your Java Jboss EAP Web App using MSAL4J to authenticate users into Azure Active Directory B2C
+title: Enable your Java JBoss EAP Web App using MSAL4J to authenticate users into Azure Active Directory B2C
-description: Shows you how to develop a Java Jboss EAP web app which supports sign-in by Azure Active Directory B2C.
+description: Shows you how to develop a Java JBoss EAP web app which supports sign-in by Azure Active Directory B2C.
 services: active-directory
 ms.date: 01/01/2024
 ms.service: active-directory